Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 TUESDAY NOV 14

 Settled in and cleaned up.
-Whilst I was away the MPs arrested 31 [[officers?]]
+Whilst I was away the MPs arrested 31 of the

-for subversive activities and some, including the Jap QM who has given us so much
+guard for subversive activity and some, including the Jap QM who has given us so much

-trouble - Takeyama - for stealing medicines and food belonging to us.
+trouble - Takeyama - for stealing medicine and food belonging to us.
 Several have

 been released.
 Weighed myself 67 kilos wearing shirt and shorts only (see 21 Oct).
 Wagstaff

-Heard that Jap parties up to Kurrai 39 only got away from Singapore.
+Heard that Jap parties up to Kunai 39 only got away from Singapore.
 The rest

 WEDNESDAY NOV 15

-Wagstaff and 49 from my Bn marched out to the jungle.
+Wagstaff and 49 from my Bn marched to the jungle.
 There are many visitors

 for pay, canteen and red cross goods.
 Deaths out of Groups 1-5 and HQ, to 31 May